DatoBHJ/grok-clone/README.md

 # Groc.lol - xAI's Grok clone

-This is an open source clone of xAI's Grok, but way more chill.
+This is an open source clone of xAI's Grok.
 Made this just for fun.
 Don't sue me xAI.
 I love You.

 **Important:** Groc is 100% unaffiliated with xAI.